Visa Restrictions and Scientific Progress

-The American Chemical Society (ACS) supports visa policies that facilitate scientific education and exchange and welcome foreign scholars, students, scientists and engineers.
-This includes timely and reasonable screening processes for visits, greater transparency of the application process, and the issuance and management of visas that are more congruent with the purpose of academic study and scientific exchange.
+The American Chemical Society (ACS) supports visa policies that facilitate scientific education and exchange and welcome foreign scholars, students, scientists, and engineers.
+This includes timely and reasonable screening processes for visits, greater transparency of the application process, and the issuance and management of visas that are more aligned with the purpose of academic study and scientific exchange.

 International scientists and engineers have been essential to the research enterprise and prosperity of the United States.
 Half of all physical sciences and engineering graduate students come from other nations, and the technological achievements of these visitors contribute immensely to our nation’s economy, national security, public health, higher education, and scientific enterprises.